 The best way to proceed with a door lock actuator troubleshooting is to diagnose the problem, first of all.
 Once the problem has been pinpointed, the next step is to see whether the problem can be resolved by replacing or repairing the part that is causing the door lock assembly to malfunction.

 Every problem has a solution and every bad part can be replaced.
-This problem may be stopping your car to work at its full potential and getting rid of this problem will also not cause any further damage to the car.
+This problem may be stopping your car from working at its full potential and getting rid of this problem will also not cause any further damage to the car.
 So the best way to go about tackling this problem is to go show the car to the mechanic as soon as possible and only take this issue as DIY if you have prior experience working on a vehicle.

 Facts: Door lock actuator – problems, testing, replacement cost